 Generics are less expensive because generic manufacturers don't have to invest large sums of money to develop a drug.
 When the brand-name patent expires, generic companies can manufacture a copy of the brand-name and sell it at a substantial discount.

-Sign up to get notified if we do in the future.
+Sign up to be notified if that changes.

 Chloroquine malaria treatment is a medication approved to prevent and treat malaria infection.
 It can also be prescribed to treat extraintestinal amebiasis.